 What is a veterinary specialist?

 Veterinary Specialists working in Ireland are registered with the Veterinary Council of Ireland.
-The Veterinary Council maintains the Specialist Register which can be viewed here:
+The Veterinary Council maintains a Specialist Register, which can be viewed here:

 https://www.vci.ie/Register-with-VCI/Veterinary-Specialists-(1)